tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/Activities/08-Stu_Predicting_Probable_Outcomes_of_Stock_Price_Trajectory/README.md

-# Probable Stock Price Forecasts
+# Financial Forecasting Part II

-In this activity, Harold was praised for his projection of `TSLA` stock price over the next `3` trading years; however, now his manager wants to investigate deeper and ask the following questions:
+In this three-part activity, Harold was praised for his projection of `TSLA` stock price over the next `3` trading years; however, now his manager wants to investigate deeper and ask the following questions:

   * What are the probabilities of `20` ranges (or bins) that `TSLA` stock price could end up?
   * What range of ending stock price are we `95%` certain that `TSLA` stock price will result in?

 Help Harold by creating a Monte Carlo simulation that performs `1000` simulations of `TSLA` stock over the next `252 * 3` trading days using one year's worth of `TSLA` stock data to perform a normally distributed random selection based on the sample mean and standard deviation of historical `TSLA` daily returns.
 Plot the frequency and probability distribution of `20` bins/ranges of simulated ending prices for `TSLA` stock over the next `3` years and determine the `95%` confidence interval of ending `TSLA` prices.

-## Instructions
+## Part I Instructions: Stock Price Forecasting

+You completed this in the last activity, nice job!

+## Part II Instructions: Probable Stock Price Forecasts

 * Using the starter file provided, walk through the following steps.